acoli-repo/AURIS/annotators/team/ps/en/final_coref/Readme.md

 - ACT.4 was not properly converted and is yet to be merged
 - ACT.1-6 sentence boundaries are partially different than PS' original boundaries.
 Note that this may have an effect on IS and CB annotations, and these have been partially checked, only.
 - ACT.6 completed by CC
-- ted-mdb.1927 extended by CC, still lacking IS and CB annotations
+- ted-mdb.1927 extended by CC, still lacking IS and CB annotations, thus moved to ../in-progress